 This event is a fundraising program where law enforcement personnel from across the state raise funds and awareness for Special Olympics Minnesota.
 Participants raising a minimum of $75 can take a dip into one of Minnesota’s clearest frozen lakes.

 Aside from the crazy costumes and camaraderie one might find at this event, it is also a great opportunity for anyone who might find themselves on frozen water to experience the effects of going through the ice, while still remaining in a safe and controlled environment.

 To sign up or learn more about this fun-filled event, visit the Plunge MN website.

 Help us honor and support Minnesota’s Special Olympic athletes by donating to your favorite plunge team or plunger.
 We’ll see you there!

-The Willmar Police Department encourages citizen ride alongs.
+The Willmar Police Department encourages citizen to ride alongs.
 In order to be considered for an opportunity to ride with a police officer, a Waiver of Liability form must be completed, a background check passed, and an officer agrees to take the citizen as a rider.
 This is a great opportunity for officers and citizens to interact and for the citizens to see police officers perform their duties.

-For questions about the ride along program, please contact Officer Marco Vazquez, (320) 214-6700 ext.
+For questions about the ride-along program, please contact Officer Marco Vazquez, (320) 214-6700 ext.
 3231.

 Download the Willmar Police Department Waiver of Liability form and return it to the Police Department.